 - Providing training for parents and children on simple ways to increase children’s physical activity level outside school

 - Providing opportunities for more physical activity for children in school

 Specially trained staff worked with children, as well as parents, grandparents and school teachers, to promote a healthier diet and more active lifestyle among the young.

-Professor Peymane Adab, from the University of Birmingham commented: “We found that in some settings, schools could play a part in the prevention of childhood obesity, although it is important to remember that support from the wider community and government are also important to achieve maximum impact.
+Professor Peymane Adab, of the University of Birmingham, commented: “We found that in some settings, schools could play a part in the prevention of childhood obesity, although it is important to remember that support from the wider community and government are also important to achieve maximum impact.

 “We hope that, as a result of the highly cost-effective CHIRPY DRAGON programme, Guangzhou will be seen as a role model city for its work in tackling childhood obesity and inspire similar action in cities across China and around the world.
 This would help to reduce the burden on public health and improve the quality of life for millions of young people.”